 Right away!
 The sooner you learn our system the faster you will be able to communicate with your dog to get the behaviors you want.
 Training a younger puppy is easier; habits (good and bad) can be formed in as little as 2-3 weeks.
 As soon as you walk in the door with a new dog or puppy, whether you know it or not, training has already begun.

 So, the sooner you start teaching your dog – the better!
 Once you learn our system and create the right environment for success, training will be a breeze!
 Puppy group classes can also help with socialization and follow through.

-Puppies must be 5 months of age before they can enroll in our ‘board and train’ comprehensive program.
-However, puppies can enroll in private training or puppy group training classes after 8 weeks of age.
+Puppies must be 4 months of age before they can enroll in our ‘board and train’ comprehensive program.
+Dogs can enroll in private training at any age.

-6- What requirements do you have for puppy classes?
+What requirements do you have for puppy classes?

-The puppies’ safety is paramount, so we insist that all of our students are in the midst of their vaccination schedule for Distemper, Parvovirus and Bordetella.
+The puppies’ safety is paramount, so we insist that all of our students are in the midst of their vaccination schedule for Distemper, Parvovirus, and Bordetella.
 Please take the time to speak with your veterinarian about vaccinations.
 Tools required: flat collar and a six feet non-retractable leash.

-7- How do I make a booking for training?
+How do I make a booking for training?

-8- Who takes care of my dog during the board and training program and how much training does may do receive daily?
+Who takes care of my dog during the board and training program and how much training does may do receive daily?

-9- May I visit my dog during training?
+May I visit my dog during training?